Harvard station (CTA)

 Harvard was a station on the Englewood Branch of the Chicago "L" and was the northern terminus of the Normal Park Branch.
 The station opened on November 3, 1906, and closed on February 9, 1992. and demolished during the Green Line reconstruction of 1994-1996.
 The CTA considered constructing a new station at Harvard with a new park and ride lot that would have connected to the 63rd station on the Dan Ryan branch.
-No funding was available for the project and as a result, the construction of the new station did not happen.
+No federal funding was available for the project and as a result, the construction of the new station did not happen.